eslint/eslint/docs/rules/func-style.md

-# Enforce Function Style (func-style)
+# enforce the consistent use of either `function` declarations or expressions (func-style)

-There are two ways of defining functions in JavaScript: function declarations and function expressions.
-Declarations have the `function` keyword first, followed by a name, followed by its arguments and the function body, such as:
+There are two ways of defining functions in JavaScript: `function` declarations and `function` expressions.
+Declarations contain the `function` keyword first, followed by a name and then its arguments and the function body, for example:

 ```js
 function doSomething() {